-- 2.3 Examination of all piping and penetrations in cargo holds, including overboard piping. - .3 Single Skin Bulk carriers of 150 m in length and upwards, carrying solid bulk cargoes having a density of 1780 Kg/m3 and above, constructed before 1 July 1999 with an insufficient number of transverse watertight bulkheads to enable them to withstand flooding of the foremost cargo hold. - 3.1 For single skin Bulk Carriers of 5 to 15 years of age: - .1 An overall survey of the foremost cargo hold, including close-up survey minimum 25% of frames (shell frames including their upper and lower and attachments, adjacent shell plating, and transverse bulkheads) and suspect areas identified at previous surveys. - .2 Where considered necessary a close-up survey of all the shell frames and adjacent shell plating of the foremost cargo hall. - .3.2 For single skin Bulk Carriers over 15 years of age: - .1 An overall survey of the foremost cargo hold, including close-up survey of all shell frames including their upper and lower end attachments, adjacent planting and transverse bulkheads and suspect areas identified at previous surveys. - .2 A close up survey in the forward cargo hold of minimum 25 % of frames (lower end attachments and shell plating).
-When this survey reveals the need for remedial measure, the survey should be extended to a close up of all shell frames and adjacent shell plating of the cargo hold as well as a close up of all remaining cargo holds.
+- .1.3 Examination of all piping and penetrations in cargo holds, including overboard piping. - .2 Single skin Bulk Carriers over 15 years of age. - .2.1 Overall survey of all cargo holds. - .2.2 A close-up survey of the forward cargo hold and one other selected cargo hold. - .2.3 Examination of all piping and penetrations in cargo holds, including overboard piping. - .3 Single Skin Bulk carriers of 150 m in length and upwards, carrying solid bulk cargoes having a density of 1780 Kg/m and above, constructed before 1 July 1999 with an insufficient number of transverse watertight bulkheads to enable them to withstand flooding of the foremost cargo hold. - .3.1 For single skin Bulk Carriers of 5 to 15 years of age: - .1 An overall survey of the foremost cargo hold, including close-up survey minimum 25% of frames (shell frames including their upper and lower and attachments, adjacent shell plating, and transverse bulkheads) and suspect areas identified at previous surveys. - .2 Where considered necessary a close-up survey of all the shell frames and adjacent shell plating of the foremost cargo hall.

-Thickness measurement is to be carried out at the surveyor's consideration.
-In case a significant corrosion is observed, the thickness measurement is to be carried out in accordance with tables 3.3.3-1 to 3.3.3-5.
+.3.2 For single skin Bulk Carriers exceeding 15 years of age:

+- .1 An overall survey of the foremost cargo hold, including close-up survey of all shell frames including their upper and lower end attachments, adjacent planting and transverse bulkheads and suspect areas identified at previous surveys. - .3.3 Thickness measurement to be carried out to an extent sufficient to determine both general and local corrosion levels at areas subject to close-up survey, minimum at suspect areas identified at previous surveys.
+Where substantial corrosion found, the extent of thickness measurements should be increased in accordance with the requirements of Tables 3.3.3-1 to 3.3.3-5